-The network layer implements hierarchical routing protocol according to the ZigBee [24] specification.
-The frames are routed upward or downward along the cluster-tree topology according to the destination address by exploiting the hierarchical addressing scheme provided by ZigBee [24].
+The network layer implements hierarchical routing protocol according to the ZigBee [2] specification.
+The frames are routed upward or downward along the cluster-tree topology according to the destination address by exploiting the hierarchical addressing scheme provided by ZigBee [2].
 This addressing scheme is based on the symmetric hierarchical addressing tree.

 The application layer can generate unacknowledged and/or acknowledged best-effort and/or real-time data frames transmitted during CAP or CFP, respectively.
-There is also a battery module that estimates the energy consumption using the formula $U \cdot I \cdot t$ based on the execution time (t), the voltage (U), and current draw (I).
-The default values of current draws are set to those of the TelosB [4] mote specification.
+There is also a battery module that computes the consumed and remaining energy levels.
+The default values of current draws are set to those of the TelosB [22] mote specification.

-In [13], the GTS mechanism of this simulation model has been validated using the analytical model [17] based on the Network Calculus methodology.
+In [17], this simulation model has been validated with focus on the GTS mechanism using the analytical model [23] based on the Network Calculus methodology.